 The CA Model is a paradigm shift that draws on international best practices to change culture within the state’s prisons.
 The CA Model aims to develop a human-centered culture of healing, positive staff-inmate communication, and improved living and working conditions.
 In cohesion, these principles will improve public safety, rehabilitation and reentry, as well as outcomes.

 There is only one CA model, founded on the principles of dynamic security, normalization, and trauma-informed care.

 Recently, Governor Newsom announced a plan to transform the criminal justice system in California.
-The plan includes a complete overhaul of San Quentin State Prison, which will be renamed San Quentin Rehabilitation Center and will be focused on preparing individuals for successful returns to the community.
+The plan includes a complete overhaul of San Quentin State Prison, which will be renamed San Quentin Rehabilitation Center (SQRC).
+It will be focused on preparing individuals for successful returns to the community.

 Systemwide, this culture shift will leverage international best practices and processes, including those being developed at San Quentin, to address longstanding challenges related to incarceration and correctional working conditions.